mendix/CommunityCommons/README.md

 *getLockOwner* - Returns the user.name of the lock owner, or empty if the item is not locked.

+*EndTransaction* - Commit the transaction, this will end this transaction or remove a save point from the queue if the transaction is nested.

+*StartTransaction* - Start a transaction, if a transaction is already started for this context, a savepoint will be added.

 ### StringUtils

 *Hash* - Hashes a value using the SHA-256 hash algorithm.